Low IgA and Selective IgA Deficiency

-Genetics plays a huge role in your immune response — from how you fight off diseases to chronically increased inflammation.
+Genetics plays a huge role in your immune response — from how you fight off pathogens to your susceptibility to having constant inflammation.

 Partial IgA deficiency, which affects up to 1% of the population, can have a genetic component and overlaps with some autoimmune diseases.